NuevoFoundation/workshops/content/english/sql_workshop/activity7/_index.md

 <br>
 {{< /rawhtml >}}

 ### Choose and drag the correct key onto the lock to continue your adventure!
 {{%notice note%}}
-The correct key will be highlighted in green
+The height corresponds to the number of loops at the base of the key.
+The correct key will be highlighted in green.
 {{%/notice%}}

 {{< rawhtml >}}